nathanb01/pyne/docs/theorymanual/spatial_solvers.rst

 achieving high accuracy in reasonably short execution time, thus resulting in improved computational efficiency" ([Schunert]_, p.37).
-The major difference to the AHOTN-1 method is that only those volume moments are retained whose sum (over x,y, and z) is equal or less than one.
+The major difference to the AHOTN-1 method is that only those volume moments are retained whose sum (over x, y, and z) is equal to or less than one.
 Further, the leakage terms are appropriately truncated to not introduce more unknowns.
 This reduces the number of equations to four balance relations and twelve WDD equations in three-dimensional geometry ([Schunert]_, p.38).